Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 The above medicines may either reduce the effectiveness of SONE, reduce its own effectiveness and/or react with SONE resulting in untoward or sometimes dangerous side effects.

-SONE will interfere with laboratory tests your doctor may make to check your thyroid.
 Tell your doctor if you are taking SONE tablets before you undergo any laboratory test.
+SONE may interfere with laboratory tests to check your thyroid.

 This list is not exhaustive.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking SONE.